jakibaki/In-Home-Switching/README.md

 We now feature nightly builds of the Switch app (always based on current master branch).
 They can be found [here](https://bsnx.lavatech.top/in-home-switching/).
 These builds are considered experimental, so please do not panic if something crashes sometimes ;)

-Right now the nightlies feature massive performance increases.
-You can thus use the app without overclocking (if you still want to, just change the overclocking profile in-app).
-Additionally, the IP of the Switch is shown as well.

 ## License

 This code is licensed GPLv3 and this has a reason: We do not want to see (or read about) any parts of this project in non-open-source software (everything that is not GPLv3 licensed).
 Please share the notion of free code for everyone.